Frequently Asked Questions

 What are the course work requirements?

-Master’s students will need to meet the minimum requirements established by the UO Graduate School.
-The specific courses are decided on by the student and their advisor.
+Master’s students will need to meet the minimum requirements for graduation established by the UO Graduate School.
+The specific courses are determined by the student and their advisor.

 How much time is spent in the lab?